They Might Be Giants: Recruiting a band (1992–1998)

-Following Apollo 18, for live shows, Flansburgh and Linnell (who themselves play the guitar and accordion or sax, respectively) decided to move away from recorded backing tracks and recruited a supporting band (Kurt Hoffman of The Ordinaires on reeds and keyboards, longtime Pere Ubu bassist Tony Maimone, and drummer Jonathan Feinberg).
+Following Apollo 18, for live shows, Flansburgh and Linnell decided to move away from recorded backing tracks and recruited a supporting band (Kurt Hoffman of The Ordinaires on reeds and keyboards, longtime Pere Ubu bassist Tony Maimone, and drummer Jonathan Feinberg).

 John Henry was released in 1994.
-Influenced by their more conventional lineup, this album marked a departure from their previous releases with more of a guitar-heavy sound.
+Influenced by their more conventional lineup, this album marked a departure from their previous releases with more of a guitar-heavy sound not dissimilar to the grunge music of the time.
 It was released to mixed reviews amongst fans and critics alike.

-Their next album, Factory Showroom, was released in 1996 to little fanfare.
-The band had quickly moved away from the feel of John Henry, and Factory Showroom returns to the more diverse sounds of their earlier albums, despite the inclusion of two guitarists, the second being Eric Schermerhorn who provided several guitar solos.

-They left Elektra after the duo refused to do a publicity show, amongst other exposure-related disputes.
+Following John Henry, TMBG's next album, Factory Showroom, was released in 1996.
+It also is the last album they released through Elektra and their first album produced by Pat Dillett who has co-produced every album with them since then.

 In 1998, they released a mostly live album Severe Tire Damage from which came the single "Doctor Worm," a studio recording.

-Around this same time period, Danny Weinkauf (bass) and Dan Miller (guitar) were recruited for their recording and touring band.
+In 1998, Danny Weinkauf (bass) and Dan Miller (guitar) were recruited for their recording and touring band.
 Both had been members of the bands Lincoln and Candy Butchers which were previous opening acts for TMBG.
 Weinkauf and Miller continue to work with the band to the present day.

 Beyond Elektra and move to Restless Records (1999–2003)

 For most of their career, TMBG has made innovative use of the Internet.
 As early as 1992, the band was sending news updates to their fans via Usenet newsgroups.
 In 1999, They Might Be Giants became the first major-label recording artist to release an entire album exclusively in MP3 format.
-The album, Long Tall Weekend, is sold through Emusic.
+The album, Long Tall Weekend, is sold through eMusic.

 Also, in 1999, the band contributed the song "Dr. Evil" to the motion picture Austin Powers: The Spy Who Shagged Me.
 Over their career, the band has performed on numerous movie and television soundtracks, including The Oblongs, the ABC News miniseries Brave New World and Ed and His Dead Mother.
 They also performed the theme music "Dog on Fire", composed by Bob Mould, for The Daily Show with Jon Stewart.

-They composed and performed the music for the TLC series Resident Life, the theme song for the Disney Channel program Higglytown Heroes, and songs about the cartoons Dexter's Laboratory and Courage the Cowardly Dog.
+They composed and performed the music for the TLC series Resident Life, the theme song for the Disney Channel programs Higglytown Heroes and Mickey Mouse Clubhouse, and songs about the cartoons Dexter's Laboratory and Courage the Cowardly Dog.

-During this time, the band also worked on a project for McSweeney's, a publishing company and literary journal.
-The band wrote a McSweeney's theme song and forty-four songs for an album that was meant to be listened to with the journal, with each track corresponding to a particular story or piece of artwork.
-Labeled They Might Be Giants vs. McSweeney's, the disk appears in issue No. 6 of Timothy McSweeney's Quarterly Concern.